 - Diversification: Bond mutual funds invest in 1000’s of different individual bonds, the fund is also owned by 1000’s of individual investors.
 Rarely do bond mutual fund invest more than 1% of their assets into any one bond, so funds are diversified.
-The binds owned in the fund have many different maturity dates, different retying, and different amounts.
-The actual type of bond fund can also dictate the level of diversification, as an example a bond fund only investing in US Treasury Bonds would need little diversification while a fund investing in corporate bonds would need a wider level of diversification.
+The binds owned in the fund have many different maturity dates, different retying, and varying amounts.
+The actual type of bond fund can also dictate the level of diversification, as an example, a bond fund only investing in US Treasury Bonds would need little diversification while a fund investing in corporate bonds would need a wider level of diversification.

 - Management: Bond funds are professionally managed.
 Bond managers are selected based on their experience and knowledge of the subject.
 Most bond mutual funds have ample research available to help gauge the bond market.

-- Convenience: Instead of compiling your own research as an individual bond purchaser, the bond mutual fund does that for you.
-Investors in bond mutual funds simply buy shares of the fund, daily the price of the shares owned is posted and is available to the investor.
+- Convenience: Instead of compiling your research as an individual bond purchaser, the bond mutual fund does that for you.
+Investors in bond mutual funds buy shares of the fund, daily the price of the shares owned is posted and is available to the investor.

 The disadvantages of investing in bonds through a bond mutual fund are:

 - Interest Rate Risk: Bond as a whole have a risk to them in relationship to overall interest rates.
 It is a simple inverted interest topic; if interest rates increase, an investor having to sell a bond or bond fund will receive less than their initial investment.
 The opposite is true when interest rates decrease the value of currently owned bonds will increase.